prog4biol/pfb2019/README.md

 print("x (outside if block after function call):)", x)
 ```
 > Here we have added a function with an argument named 'x'.
 This variable exists only within the function.
-It does not matter that there is a varible of the same name outside the function block.
+It does not matter that there is a variable of the same name outside the function block.

 Let's run it:
 ```bash